fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 The IETF is designing systems to send interactive audio and video such that it looks like HTTPS and HTTP to the proxies and firewalls.
-The reasons for doing this is that sometimes the proxies and firewalls allow this to work while the mechanism and channels designed for sending audio and video data have been explicitly disabled by the firewall administrators.
+The reasons for doing this is that sometimes the proxies and firewalls allow this to work while the mechanisms and channels designed for sending audio and video data have been explicitly disabled by the firewall administrators.
 Many firewall administrators feel this circumvents the policy they are trying to enforce and desire way to